 Data manager wanted

-DeWorm3 is currently seeking a data manager with experience of harmonising data collection, cleaning, sharing and storage of data across multiple trial sites.
+DeWorm3 is currently seeking a data manager with experience of harmonising the collection, cleaning, sharing and storage of data across multiple trial sites.

 The position provides a unique opportunity to be a part of a series of rigorous, community-based randomised controlled trials that aim to inform future global health policies on the elimination of soil-transmitted helminthiasis.

 Find full details about this role and submit your application on the Museum's recruitment website.

 Having received a large number of proposals of a high standard we are very pleased to announce that the selection of the main DeWorm3 trail site is now complete.

 Following the final recommendations provided by the external review panel, the following research partners for the main DeWorm3 trial sites were identified:

 - Benin - Institut de Recherche Clinique du Bénin (IRCB); Institut de Recherche pour le Développement (IRD).

 - India - Christian Medical College (CMC) Vellore; Imperial College London.

 - Malawi - Blantyre Institute for Community Ophtalmology (BICO); London School of Hygiene and Tropical Medicine.